I’m sorry to burst your bubble, but there are hardly any documentaries about China on Netflix.

 Some critics say that an entire episode should have been dedicated to Mao in the Netflix docu-series, How to Become a Tyrant.

-There are shorter videos about Mao Zedong on YouTube.
-Just make sure the one you watch is from a reliable source.
+There are shorter videos about Mao Zedong on YouTube, too.
+Just make sure what you watch is from a reliable source.

 Psst!
 Planning a trip to China?

-If this sounds like you, take a read of the article specifically about planning a trip to China which you’ll find beneficial.
+Take a read of the article about planning a trip to China if you’re thinking of visiting The Middle Kingdom.

 What other Chinese documentaries are there?

 You have to look further than Netflix to find great documentaries about China.
-As I said earlier, Netflix only has a handful to watch.
+As you can see, Netflix only has a handful to watch.

 Amazon Prime Video has some outstanding ones, and so too does Kanopy (which are free to watch).

-Check out my article on the best documentaries about China for a complete list.
+Check out my article on the best documentaries about China for a complete list and links.

 What’s your favorite documentary about China on Netflix?
 Have I missed any?
 Let me know in the comments!